rhgrant10/Groupy/docs/pages/quickstart.rst

 Removing members from groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: Remember, members are specific to the group from which they were obtained.
+.. note:: Remember, members are specific to the group from which they are obtained.

 .. code-block:: python